lycus/mci/docs/assembly_language.rst

 is useful to model the semantics of the ``volatile`` qualifier in the C family of languages.
 Note that it has nothing to do with concurrency.

+Some attributes only have meaning for certain instructions.
+For example, the ``volatile`` attribute has no meaning for instructions that don't involve memory accesses.
+Meaningless attributes are allowed on instructions but optimizers are free to remove them.
+The linter will also warn about them.

 Entry points
 ++++++++++++